hanscappelle/SO-2169649/README.md

 Clone this project on your system and use Android studio to import this project using menu options:

     File > New Project > Import Project

+## TODO

+* check support for Astro filemanager
+* Getting a single picture doesn't seem to be working on the newest Android version 4.4 (KitKat) anymore.
+The _data column from the query returns a null value